What is Remote Sensing?

 Many sensors acquire data at different spectral wavelengths.
 For example, Landsat 8’s band one acquires data at 0.433-0.453 micrometers and MODIS’s band one acquires data at 0.620-0.670 micrometers.
 Landsat 8 has a total of 11 bands whereas MODIS has 36 bands, all measuring different regions of the electromagnetic spectrum.
 Bands can be combined to produce imagery of the data to reveal different features in the landscape.
 Often imagery of data are used to distinguish characteristics of a region being studied or to determine an area of study.

 For a true-color (red, blue, green (RGB)) image from Landsat, bands 4, 3, 2 are combined respectively; with the NASA/NOAA joint Suomi National Polar-orbiting Partnership (Suomi NPP) Visible Infrared Imaging Radiometer Suite (VIIRS), a true-color image is Red = Band I1, Green = Band M4, Blue = Band M3.
-True-color images show the Earth as you would see it from above.
+True-color images show Earth as you would see it from above.
 Other combinations, however, can be used for specific science applications—from flood monitoring to urbanization delineation to vegetation mapping.
 For example, with VIIRS data, creating a false-color image (R=M11, G=I2, B=I1) is useful for distinguishing burn scars from low vegetation or bare soil, as well as for exposing flooded areas.
-To see more band combinations from Landsat, check out the NASA Scientific Visualization Studio Landsat Band Remix or the Earth Observatory Many Hues of London article.
+To see more band combinations from Landsat, check out NASA's Scientific Visualization Studio Landsat Band Remix or the Earth Observatory Many Hues of London article.
 For other common band combinations, view Earth Observatory’s How to Interpret Common False-Color Images; the article provides common band combinations but also provides insight into interpreting the imagery.

 Once data are processed into imagery with varying band combinations, they can aid in resource management decisions and disaster assessment; the imagery just needs to be interpreted.
 There are a few strategies for getting started (adapted from the Earth Observatory’s How to Interpret a Satellite Image).